 According to the National Institutes for Health (NIH), IPF is a condition in which over a period of time the lung tissue becomes thickened, stiff, and scarred.
 The development of the scar tissue is called fibrosis.
 As the lung tissue becomes scarred and thicker, the lungs lose their ability to transfer oxygen into the bloodstream.
 As a result, the brain and other organs don't get the oxygen they need.
 In some cases, doctors can determine the cause of the fibrosis, but in most cases, there is not a known cause.
 When there is no known etiology for the fibrosis (and certain pathologic criteria are met) the disease is called idiopathic pulmonary fibrosis or IPF.
 IPF affects approximately 500,000 Americans and an estimated 40,000 Americans pass away from IPF each year.
 A startling fact - As many people die each year from Pulmonary Fibrosis as Breast Cancer.

-The Octoberfest Half Marathon 10k, 5k, & 40k bike is proud to support the Pulmonary Fibrosis Foundation.
+The Octoberfest Half Marathon 5k, 10k, & 40k bike is proud to support the Pulmonary Fibrosis Foundation.
 Proceeds go to benefit this amazing organization in the hopes that one day they will find a cure.
-The Foundation has invested over $3 million in research with 75% of their funding dedicated to finding a cure for Idiopathic Pulmonary Fibrosis.

 If you would like to donate or raise money for this cause there are a number of ways you can be involved: